By Diane Borden

 “The RBIWGC continued its proud tradition of treating Invitational participants to a classy, fun event, where players and hosts could shine,” said Romona Smith, Club president.
 “Led by Chairwoman Angela Schmidt, our ‘Swingin’ Safari’ theme provided numerous creative opportunities for the tournament.
 It was truly gratifying to see so many Club members and golfers embrace this event.”

-In keeping with the safari theme, cardboard elephants, zebras and giraffes greeted golfers at the registration table; earth-toned tablecloths and desert floral arrangements graced the luncheon tables; and tournament participants cheerfully donned a variety of safari-related outfits.
+In keeping with the safari theme, cardboard elephants, zebras and giraffes greeted golfers at the registration table; earth-toned tablecloths and colorful floral arrangements graced the luncheon tables; and tournament participants cheerfully donned a variety of safari-related outfits.
 Winners of the most creative team-costume contest were Shirley Rehkopf, Suzy Leif, Janet Stewart and Doris Cronkhite.

 Sixteen teams won prizes for low scores for the tournament format (four-person team modified waltz), and individuals were rewarded for closest to the pin on the four par-threes, for the longest drive on hole No. 12 and for the straightest drive on hole No. 8.